 As a general rule, you need to get a receipt to claim a deduction for your donated goods.
 However, no receipt is required for donations valued at less than $250 when it is impractical to get one.
-For example, if you leave a donation of clothing valued at $100 at a charity's drop box, you can claim a deduction even without a receipt.
-However, if you dropped clothing off at the charity itself and were just in a hurry, you can't claim the deduction for the donation.
+For example, if you leave a donation of clothing valued at $100 at a charity's unattended drop box, you can claim a deduction even without a receipt.
+However, if you drop clothing off at the charity itself, you need to get a receipt.

 Other Records to Keep

 If you do drop off your donation where it's impractical to get a receipt, you still need to keep your own records to document the donation.
 Write down the name of the organization you donated to, the date and location of the donation, and a description of what you donated.
 You also need to write down the fair market value of the donated items as well as how you figured the value, how much you paid for the items, and the amount you are claiming as a deduction.

 If you make a monetary donation of less than $250, you can prove your donation with a bank record or payroll deduction record if you don't have a receipt.
 The $250 limit applies to the amount of each contribution.
 For example, if you donate $100 every week to your temple using a check, you can prove the deduction with canceled checks.
 However, if you make just one $300 cash donation, you can't claim the donation as a deduction without a receipt.